walnuthq/madara-docs/docs/quickstart/use_localchain.md

 ### Initiate a Scarb project

-You should instantiate a new Scarb project in a new folder:
+You should instantiate a new Scarb project with default settings in a new folder:
 ```bash
 mkdir madara_quickstart
 cd madara_quickstart